Children separated from families at the border being cared for in Chicago

 Reincke said ending the traumatic separation is a helpful first step, but there's already been an impact on the child's psyche.

-"When you place a developing brain under stress there's a whole range of neurochemical reactins," Reincke explained.
+"When you place a developing brain under stress there's a whole range of neurochemical reactions," Reincke explained.

 Those reactions can lead to major problems long term.